 - hot glue, super glue, or other “childproof” glue

-(optional, but to contain any mess)
+- plastic food trays (optional, but to contain any mess)

 The Set Up

-Place the sand in a bowl with a small scoop.
-We used a scoop from baby formula.
 Place the tiny seashells in another bowl.
 Set out a bottle on each food tray and invite your preschoolers to make their own discovery bottle.
-Put some water (colored blue) in a small pitcher, small enough to make it easy for your preschooler to handle.

-Make Your Own Ocean Discovery Bottle
+How to Make an Ocean Discovery Bottle

-The steps in making the discovery bottle are pretty simple.
 Add a few scoops of sand.
 The amount is up to the preschooler, but the more sand the less “action” there will be from the “waves”.
 Most of my preschoolers opted for three to four scoops of sand to make their ocean floor.

-Now invite your preschooler to add some seashells.
-My students loved talking about what teeny tiny animals must have lived in our teeny tiny shells.
 In a previous activity, we had used magnifying glasses to look closely at the sea shells, and we even added some to our sandbox, which the children still love finding.
 Add a scoop of tiny seashells.

 Now add some colored water, filling the bottle mostly to the top, but leaving about a quarter inch to a half an inch of head space.
+You can add glitter, too, since the ocean sand glistens in the sun.

 Seal tightly with a fast-drying, kid proof glue.
 We used hot glue.